chimericdream/worldofpannotia.com/src/_spells/inflict-light-wounds-mass.md

   savingThrow:        "Will half"
   spellResistance:    "Yes"
   description:        |
-    Negative energy spreads out in all directions from the point of origin, dealing 1d8 points of damage +1 point per caster level (maximum +25) to nearby living enemies.
+    Negative energy spreads out in all directions from the point of origin, dealing {% die_roll 1 8 0 %} points of damage +1 point per caster level (maximum +25) to nearby living enemies.

     Like other inflict spells, mass inflict light wounds cures undead in its area rather than damaging them.
 A cleric capable of spontaneously casting inflict spells can also spontaneously cast mass inflict spells.
 ---